-Asics Partied with Majid Jordan to Celebrate the Brand’s Space Dye Knit Shoe
+Asics Partied With Majid Jordan to Celebrate the Brand’s Space Dye Knit Shoe

-Each shoe has a sock-like fit and a moulded TPU (thermoplastic polyurethane) cage overlay.
+Each shoe has a socklike fit and a moulded TPU (thermoplastic polyurethane) cage overlay.
 A white sole finishes off the trainer for a clean contrasting look.

-Men’s Gel-Kayano TRAINER KNIT lifestyle sneaker, $150; asicstiger.com
+Men’s Gel-Kayano Trainer Knit lifestyle sneaker, $150; asicstiger.com

 Want more?